 If cells are cancerous and “an excision is necessary, you will need to schedule that,” says Dr. Shainhouse.
 “It’s fairly similar to the biopsy procedure, but will require stitches, which takes a bit longer, so you will be scheduled for a longer, 20- to 30-minute visit.”

-Checking Yourself At Home
+Checking Yourself for Skin Cancer at Home

 Typically, dermatologists recommend scheduling a total body skin exam at least once a year if you have a first-degree relative who’s had skin cancer or you’ve had precancerous or cancerous spots yourself.
 But between appointments, you aren’t off the hook.
 The largest population-based study of melanoma patients in Queensland, Australia showed that when patients performed self-examinations, they had thinner melanoma tumors than melanomas detected accidentally.